Skip to main content

 A single-page web application (SPA) can make requests to the FotoWeb API directly from JavaScript using "AJAX" (or XHR) requests.

-This requires that cross-origin request sending (CORS) is enabled (unless the application and the FotoWeb site are hosted on the same domain, which is usually not the case).
+This requires that cross-origin resource sharing (CORS) is enabled (unless the application and the FotoWeb site are hosted on the same domain, which is usually not the case).

 2. Find the web.config file of the IIS website on which your FotoWeb site is hosted.